meatball133/crystal/concepts/nil/about.md

 If possible use the other approaches instead.
 ```

-[`not_nil!`][not_nil] is a method which allows you to tell the compiler that a value is not nil and will thereby make so the type it holds can't be nil.
+[`not_nil!`][not_nil] is a method that allows you to tell the compiler that a value is not nil and will thereby make so the type it holds can't be nil.
 It does that by raising an exception if the value is nil.

 ```crystal